-The study of techniques of using geological information, including rocks, minerals, fossils, soils, and a variety of geochemical techniques, to provide physical evidence in criminal investigation and trials.
+1010 The study of techniques of using geological information, including rocks, minerals, fossils, soils, and a variety of geochemical techniques, to provide physical evidence in criminal investigation and trials.
 Historical cases of forensic geology use will be examined, as well as mock cases.
+Offered as needed.